OhGreat/tell_the_time_with_pytorch/README.md

 ## Prerequisites

-To use the repository and run the available scripts, `Python3` ned to be installed together with the following packages:
+To use the repository and run the available scripts, `Python3` needs to be installed together with the following packages:
 - `numpy`
 - `pytorch` (CUDA is recommended)
 - `PIL`